Let’s assume the following scenario:

 SKU management is essential for your retail business because it provides access to specific information about each item in your inventory.
 It also significantly improves order accuracy throughout the picking and packing process in the warehouse.

 Good SKU management gives you the data you need to improve inventory efficiency for each SKU to better predict consumer demand, reduce one-time expenses, and identify the best-selling products for better SKU replenishment.
-With the right point of sale software, SKU management can be optimized to avoid stock-outs and overstocks.
+With great point of sale software, SKU management can be optimized to avoid stock-outs and overstocks.

 Example of an SKU application